Skip to main content

 Click Edit, then enter the author's name in the Author field.

-Configure the Image gallery or Rich text block, depending on your selected template.
+Configure the Image gallery or Rich text block based on the artwork layout:

-• Use the Image gallery block if you have several horizontal or landscape images.
+• Use Image gallery for multiple horizontal or landscape images.

-• Use the Rich text block if you have multiple vertical, portrait, or differently oriented images.
+• Use Rich text for vertical, portrait, or mixed-orientation images.

 Go to Add media > Create gallery.